Cyan4973/mmc/README.md

 # mmc
 Automatically exported from code.google.com/p/mmc

+MMC stands for Morphing Match Chain.

-Novel algorithm for fast longest match search.
-Primarily designed for compression softwares.
+It's an algorithm for fast longest match search (primarily useful for compression softwares)

 MMC has been tested in combination with LZ4HC and zhuff compression algorithms.